OUR CURRENT RESEARCH PROGRAMS

 4) Cell-based therapeutic screens.

 Drug screening with human patients’ cells is one of our goals.
-To overcome the limitations on screening due to the restricted doubling capacity of human cells in culture, we have partnered with Dr. Woodring E. Wright (University of Texas Southwestern Medical School) to generate immortalized versions of laminin-alpha2-deficient human muscle cells.
+To overcome the limitations on screening due to the restricted doubling capacity of human cells in culture, we have partnered with Dr. Woodring E. Wright (University of Texas Southwestern Medical School) to generate immortalized versions of human muscle cells from patiend and healthy donors.
 We have shown that these cells continue to show the pathological changes (e.g., aberrant induction of cell death) that are shown by primary cells in cultures.
 We are now in the process of developing automated screening assays based on reversal of pathology to identify potential therapeutics which can then be validated in additional models.